jyoti-chn/Appartment-Complex-Reccomendation-System/README.md

 Using data mining to make a recommendation system for choosing an apartment complex to stay in for a new resident given a city

-We use [this dataset](https://www.kaggle.com/code/iamsouravbanerjee/there-s-no-place-like-home/input) for our data analysis
+Used [this dataset](https://www.kaggle.com/code/iamsouravbanerjee/there-s-no-place-like-home/input) for our data analysis

 ### Requirements
 - Python 3.8